browserstate/history.js/README.md

 - ReplaceState functionality is emulated in HTML4 browsers by discarding the replaced state, so when the discarded state is accessed it is skipped using the appropriate `History.back()` / `History.forward()` call
 - Data persistance and synchronisation works like so: Every second or so, the SUIDs and URLs of the states will synchronise between the store and the local session.
 When a new session opens a familiar state (via the SUID or the URL) and it is not found locally then it will attempt to load the last known stored state with that information.
 - URLs will be unescaped to the maximum, so for instance the URL `?key=a%20b%252c` will become `?key=a b c`.
 This is to ensure consistency between browser url encodings.
-- Changing the hash of the page causes `onpopstate` to fire (this is expected/standard functionality).
-To ensure correct compatibility between HTML5 and HTML4 browsers the following events have been created:
-	- `window.onstatechange`: this is the same as the `onpopstate` event except it does not fire for traditional anchors
-	- `window.onanchorchange`: this is the same as the `onhashchange` event except it does not fire for states
+- We use the new `window.onstatechange` event, as History.js binds into to the original `window.onpopstate` to do it's handling, and sometimes it may decide that we do not want to follow through with the propagation.
+Simply calling `event.stopImmediatePropagation()` is not enough to ensure consistency, so we have created the new `window.onstatechange` event for this.
 - Known Issues
 	- Opera 11 fails to create history entries when under stressful loads (events fire perfectly, just the history events fail) - there is nothing we can do about this
 	- Mercury iOS fails to apply url changes (hashes and HTML5 History API states) - there is nothing we can do about this